Humanitarian Cash Transfers

 A lifeline for families caught in crisis

-Millions are on the move, fleeing war, drought, floods and other disasters.
-They are forced to leave their homes and their livelihoods.
-Even those that remain suffer, pushed further into poverty and desperation.
+Millions of people are on the move in the world today: fleeing war, drought, floods and other disasters, forced to leave their homes and their livelihoods, while those who remain continue to suffer, pushed further into poverty and desperation.

-UNICEF provides a lifeline with humanitarian cash transfers — a form of assistance that helps families caught in crises around the world, from Ukraine to Yemen to Afghanistan, Sudan and the Democratic Republic of Congo.
+UNICEF provides a lifeline through humanitarian cash transfers — a form of assistance provided as physical currency or e-cash that is making a positive difference for families caught in crises all around the world.

 Through this program, families receive a cash stipend or equivalent that they can use to buy food, clothing, school supplies, medicines and other essentials in places where goods are available on the market.